no-1ne/surabhilabs-hackathon-bootstrap/README.md

 * You can access the sign up page from http://YOUR-APP-URL/users/sign_up

-And your are all set to develop your actual on top of this.
+And your are all set to develop your actual app on top of this.

 # Publishing the app to Heroku